Welcome from the President

 The Vantage Homes Association, Inc. (VHA) is a non-profit corporation formed to provide for maintenance and preservation of common areas and to enforce architectural covenants and community rules on properties within the community.
 The basic legal documents establishing and governing VHA are the Articles of Incorporation and Declaration of Covenants, Conditions and Restrictions, created in 1971 by the original developers, and the Bylaws, adopted by the community in 1994.
 These documents are available on the Vantage Web Site Document Library.
 Every lot owner in the subdivision is a member of VHA by virtue of the master deeds governing our properties.
 In addition to the basic legal documents, VHA has a set of Community Rules and Architectural Guidelines, both enforceable under the basic legal documents.

 Each lot is subject to an annual fee to support the activities of VHA.
-This assessment is $60 per lot per year (as of 2013, unchanged for several years).
+This assessment is $70 per lot per year (as of 2022).
 Lots on Private Streets (“pipestems”) are assessed an additional annual fee of $24 for the Private Street Fund, providing maintenance of the private streets.
 The annual fees are billed in May.
-The Association employs standard reminders, late payment fees and collection measures.
+The Association employs standard reminders, late payment fees, and collection measures.
+You can now pay your annual assessment dues online.

 - The Architectural control committee is responsible for helping maintain the character of the community by setting standards for alterations to the exterior of homes in Vantage.
 In the mid 1990’s, the previous restrictive rules were revised to allow more freedom in exterior appearance and simplify improvements and repairs.
 Many common maintenance and improvement items are pre-approved, while others noted in the Guidelines require specific approval.
 In general, the architectural guidelines aim to maintain a tasteful, mainstream appearance in the community and prevent alterations that would violate the Fairfax County Code or jeopardize property values.
 Most Architectural Requests are approved; most of those that are denied are for situations that would be a violation of Fairfax County regulations.
 The Architectural Committee and the Vantage Board do not knowingly approve homeowner Architectural Requests that would violate the County Code.

 - The Private Streets Committee is responsible for disbursement of Private Street Funds, which may only be used for repair, maintenance, and upkeep of the private streets.
 The Vantage Homes Association collects a special fee from homeowners on private streets and maintains an accounting of the Private Street funds.
 Each Private Street Fund is credited with the private street fees collected from homeowners on the private street, credited with apportioned interest earnings, and debited with disbursements for that private street’s maintenance.
-For use of private street funds, please submit a Request for Disbursement of Private Street Funds form in person or by mailing to the Vantage Homes Association.
+For use of private street funds, please submit a Request for Disbursement of Private Street Funds.

 Activities, Groups, and Clubs